More frequent recourse to ICJ needs to be taken by Security Council

 He said India took note of the role played by the General Assembly and the Economic and Social Council for assisting third states affected by the applications of sanctions under Article 50 of the Charter.

-"However, we call upon the said bodies to play pro-active role in assisting such affected third states," he said.
+"However, we call upon the said bodies to play a pro-active role in assisting such affected third states," he said.

 India also takes note of the arrangements made in the Secretariat for assisting the third states affected by the applications of sanctions and encourage the Secretariat to play a constructive role in exploring practical and effective measures in assisting the affected third states, he said.